Zion, Illinois: Sports

-The 8,500-seat Fielders Stadium was planned to open in May 2010.
-Once completed, it was to host the home games of the Lake County Fielders North American League baseball team co-owned by the actor Kevin Costner.
+The 8,500-seat Fielders Stadium was planned to open in May 2010, and was to host home games for the Lake County Fielders, the North American League baseball team co-owned by the actor Kevin Costner.
 The Fielders' name is an homage to Costner's 1989 film Field of Dreams, with the logo showing a ballplayer standing in a field of corn.

-The Fielders' site has been subject to a court dispute between the owners and the city over a breach in contract.
+Fielders Stadium has been subject to a court dispute between its owners and the city over a breach in contract, and was never completed before the Fielders folded.